Skip to content

 Good credit management is essential to maintaining or growing a sustainable business.

-Business-to-business (B2B) credit management is often more complex than business-to-customer (B2C).
+Credit management for business-to-business (B2B) is often more complex than it is for business-to-customer (B2C) ones.
 It involves high order volumes and longer payment terms.

 There are several ways you can evaluate your current credit management.
-These include following best practices for assessing customer credit, invoicing, collections and employee allocation.
+These include following best practices for assessing customer, credit history, invoicing, collections and employee allocation.

 In some cases, outsourcing your credit management to a third party can help you improve cash flow and better utilize internal resources.